swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 * Secretary
 * Treasurer

-General tasks for each offiver position are described in [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#executive-council).
+General tasks for each officer position are described in [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#executive-council).
 More detailed descriptions can be found on the page describing the [Executive Council officers responsibilities](executive-council-officers.html).